-A walking group offering a programme of day walks in the London area.
-It is primarily aimed at those members who would like to do a middle distance walk of 7.5 to 8.5 miles.
+The Middle Way Walkers Group offers a programme of day walks in the London area, primarily aimed at those members who like to walk between 7.5 and 8.5 miles.

 Each walk will be repeated to ensure as many members as possible can participate.